 You may be able to glean a bit more useful information from sites that feature reviews more prominently, such as RealSelf.
 Here, people tend to write longer summaries of their experience and provide lots of detail.

 One thing to keep in mind: people who are happy with their results are sometimes less motivated to write reviews than those who want to blow off steam.
-Like other plastic surgeons, we occasionally encounter a man boob patient in New York who expects perfection, no matter how much we educate him about realistic expectations.
+Like other plastic surgeons, we occasionally encounter a man boob patient who expects perfection, no matter how much we educate him about realistic expectations.
 These are sometimes guys who give negative feedback.
 Be sure to weigh these against the number and content of the positive reviews you find.

 • Specialty sites